-A certified world language teacher is available to teach Spanish to our students.
+A certified Spanish teacher is available to teach Spanish to our students.
 The course is a general introductory course and serves as a foundation for middle school language instruction.
-The world language teacher serves as a consultant to classroom teachers at these grade levels.
+The Spanish teacher serves as a consultant to classroom teachers at these grade levels.